 I am married and have five wonderful children and four grandchildren.
 My educational background includes me completing my Doctor of Education degree this spring at Bethel University, a Master of Arts in Teaching from St. Thomas University and my Principal Licensure from St. Mary’s University.
 I started my career as a social worker working with abused and neglected children in Chicago, Illinois and Sioux Falls, South Dakota.
 In 1997, I relocated to Minnesota and was looking for a career . . . read more.

 Adjunct Associate Professor of Spanish Education | email@example.com | Started at Bethel: 2001

-LeGrand developed and directs Bethel’s Spain Term and works with the World Languages and Cultures education program at Bethel.
-Her interests include teaching all levels of Spanish, teaching about and applying theories of second language acquisition, and researching reading in a second language.
-LeGrand is on the executive board of the Minnesota Council of Teaching Languages and Cultures and has been president of the Minnesota chapter of the Association of Teachers of Spanish and Portugues. . . read more.
+LeGrand developed and directs Bethel's Spain Term and oversees the World Languages and Cultures education program at Bethel.
+Her interests include teaching all levels of Spanish, teaching about and applying theories of second language acquisition, and researching 16th and 17th century literature from Spain and Latin America.
+LeGrand is on the board of the Minnesota Council of Teaching Languages and Cultures and has been president of the Minnesota chapter of the Association of Teachers of S. . . read more.